Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: Conclusion

-\item We conjecture the BPS multifractality, which corresponds to the intermediate behavior between the BPS chaos and BPS localization for the properly chosen operator in some protected finite sub-sector of the Hilbert space.
-Our example is very restricted and is based only on the BA equation, but we believe that the phenomenon is quite generic and a similar analysis can be performed for generic BPS networks \cite{gaiotto2013spectral, gaiotto2014spectral, galakhov2015spectral}.
-In more formal terms, we conjecture that BPS multifractality corresponds to the domain in the parameter space with the multiple wall-crossings in subsector of the Hilbert space.
-Since BPS states correspond to cohomologies of the particular manifolds, we expect that mathematically the multifractal behavior corresponds to peculiar wall-crossing phenomena for the quantum equivariant cohomologies for some manifolds when the equivariant and quantum parameters are related.
-These findings could be useful for the discussion of relevant microstates for the horizon formation in the theory dual to SQCD with chemical potential.
+\item We conjecture the BPS fractality phenomenon, which corresponds to the intermediate behavior between the BPS chaos and BPS localization for the properly chosen operator in some protected finite sub-sector of the Hilbert space.
+Our example is very restricted and is based only on the exact solution BA equation for the extended defect , but we believe that the phenomenon is quite generic and a similar analysis can be performed for generic BPS networks \cite{gaiotto2013spectral, gaiotto2014spectral, galakhov2015spectral}.
+In more formal terms, we conjecture that BPS fractality corresponds to the domain in the parameter space with the multiple wall-crossings in the subsector of the Hilbert space.
+Since BPS states correspond to equivariant quantum cohomologies of the particular manifolds, we expect that mathematically the fractal behavior corresponds to peculiar wall-crossing phenomena for these manifolds.
+These findings could be useful for the discussion of relevant microstates for the horizon formation in the theory dual to thermal SQCD.

 \end{itemize}

 The authors thank I.Burmistrov, A. Gerasimov, I. Khaymovich, N. Nekrasov and A. Yung for useful comments.
 A.G. thanks IHES, where the paper has been completed, for the hospitality and support.